osohq/oso/docs/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Understand oso
+   :caption: Using oso
    :hidden:

-   understand/overview
-   understand/use-cases
-   understand/auth-fundamentals

-   understand/application/index
-   understand/policies/index
+   using/auth-fundamentals

+   using/application/index
+   using/policies/index
+   using/examples/index
+   using/polar-syntax

+   using/libraries/index
+   using/dev-tools/index

 .. ----------
 ..